Duplex vs Townhouse: Deciding Which Is Best for You

 The Takeaway

-The difference between a townhouse and a duplex is what fits your lifestyle.
-A duplex can offer a larger yard and rental potential, but a townhouse may bring that single-family home vibe at a lower price point than a duplex.
+The difference between a townhouse and a duplex is largely about what type of property fits your lifestyle.
+A duplex can offer a larger yard and rental potential, but a townhouse may bring that single-family home vibe at a lower price point than either a duplex or a detached single-family house.

 FAQ